 The number of drivers' visits to city cells reflects not only the distribution of the supply of RoD cars, but also drivers' preferences to choose different seeking locations or regions.
-Similar to Section 4.2, we divide the city map into cells, and count the number of visits to each cell.
+Similar to 4.2, we divide the city map into cells, and count the number of visits to each cell.
 Fig. 7 shows the number of visits to city cells in Beijing, and the darker the cell, the more visits there are.

 Fig. 7.
-The number of drivers' visits to city cells in Beijing.
+The number of drivers' Fig. 8.
+The distribution of driver envisits to city cells in Beijing. tropies.